Funding Options

 Boston University’s Center for Professional Education offers non-degree certificate programs, and they can qualify for private, credit-based loans.
 Our students are not eligible for federal student loans or deferments on existing student loans.

-You can filter your search to sort on key factors most important to you.
-For CPE programs, we recommend: "Boston University, Certificate" (under more options), "Less than half-time", "loans with invididual lender" and enter $6,001 (even though your loan will be for less money).
+CPE Program Funding Search: You can filter your search to sort on key factors most important to you.
+We recommend: "Boston University, Certificate" (under more options), "Less than half-time", "loans with individual lender" and enter $6,001 (even though your loan may be for a lower amount).
 After you get possible results, you may see us listed as Boston University Center for Professional Education.
-(NB If you do not see non-credit programs under its own area in the results, look under the Undergraduate options.)
+(If you do not see non-credit programs under its own area in the results, look under the Undergraduate options.)

 Enrollment is not guaranteed without payment or confirmation that a loan has been approved and will be disbursed.